teunjojo/SimpleAutoRestart/README.md

 4. Configure the plugin by editing the config.yml file in the plugins/AutoRestart folder.

 ## Support
 If you have any issues or questions.
-Feel free to either open a issue ticket or mail me on mail@teunjojo.com.
+Feel free to [create an issue ticket](https://github.com/teunjojo/SimpleAutoRestart/issues/new).